Akankshagithub-a11/LGMVIP-Web-Task-1/README.md

 # To-dolist
-This is repository for To-do List using react
+This is repository for To-do List using javascript.